If you are an adult with developmental disabilities, you have more living options from which you can choose than ever before. You can choose to live:

 Other supports may be available from other organizations, such as personal care assistance offered through In-Home Supportive Services (IHSS).
 We call this kind of support “generic” support or generic resources.

-RCOC may arrange for other services and supports including training, or help in learning or performing daily living skills such as budgeting, menu planning and home-making.
+RCOC may arrange for other services and supports including training, or help in learning or performing daily living skills such as budgeting, menu planning, and home-making.
 These supports are tailored around the individual’s needs and take some time to plan.
-Your service coordinator can help you in looking at all of your options and services you might need.
+Your service coordinator can help you in looking at all of the options and services you might need.